Kong/docs.konghq.com/app/enterprise/1.5.x/introduction/index.md

 ### Kong Plugins

 Kong Enterprise plugins provide advanced functionality to better manage your API and microservices.
 With turnkey capabilities to meet the most challenging use cases, Kong Enterprise Plugins ensure maximum control and minimizes unnecessary overhead.
-Enable features like authentication, rate-limiting, and transformations by enabling Kong Enterprise plugins through Kong Manager or the Admin API.
+Enable features like authentication, rate-limiting, and transformations by enabling Kong Enterprise plugins through Kong Manager or the Kong Admin API.
 For more information on which plugins are Enterprise-only, see the [_Kong Hub_](https://docs.konghq.com/hub/).

 ### Kong Vitals

-Kong Vitals provides useful metrics about the health and performance of your Kong nodes, as well as metrics about the usage of your Kong-proxied APIs.
+Kong Vitals provides useful metrics about the health and performance of your Kong Enterprise nodes, as well as metrics about the usage of your Kong-proxied APIs.
 You can visually monitor vital signs and pinpoint anomalies in real-time, and use visual API analytics to see exactly how your APIs and Gateway are performing and access key statistics.
 Kong Vitals is part of the Kong Manager UI.
 For more information, see [_Kong Vitals_](https://docs.konghq.com/enterprise/{{page.kong_version}}/admin-api/vitals/).

 ### Kong Studio